Architecture Overview

 Design Principles

-Section titled “Design Principles”- Single binary — one Rust binary contains the full database.
+Section titled “Design Principles”- Single binary — one binary contains the full database.
 No JVM, no external dependencies, no sidecar processes.

 - HTAP by design — OLTP and OLAP share the same storage and transaction engine rather than replicating data between separate systems.